alexamarieantoquia034-cpu/Antoquia_Hand_Gestures_Classification_FinalProject/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 👨‍💻 Author
+### 🧑‍💻 Author

-**Your Name / Development Team**
-- Institution: IT120 Course Project
+- Alexamarie J. Antoquia
+- BS Information Technology
+- Caraga State University – Caraga Campus
-- Contact: alexamarieantoquia034@gmail.com
+- December 2025

 ## 🙏 Acknowledgements